AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 Built with [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=PowerQuery.vscode-powerquery-sdk) in [Visual Studio Code](https://code.visualstudio.com/)

-The sample code in this repository demonstrates how to connect to ADH and pull data from Streams, Assets, and Data Views using Power Query M. Power Query works with a variety of Microsoft products such as Analysis Services, Excel, and Power BI workbooks.
+The sample code in this repository demonstrates how to connect to Cds and pull data from Streams, Assets, and Data Views using Power Query M. Power Query works with a variety of Microsoft products such as Analysis Services, Excel, and Power BI workbooks.
 For more information on Power Query M please refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/powerquery-m/).

 ## Requirements

 - [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)
-- Register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your AVEVA Data Hub tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
+- Register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your CONNECT data services tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
   - __NOTE__: This sample only requires read access to resources (Streams, Assets, etc.) to run successfully
   - It is strongly advised to not elevate the permissions of a client beyond what is necessary.